-Drinking water and lead
+Drinking Water and Lead

-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-There are no known lead service lines in the SFRWS.
+The SFPUC's annual monitoring of the water sources in 2018 continues to demonstrate that there is no lead detected.
+There are no known lead service lines in our distribution system.
+If lead was detected in tap water, it is primarily from materials and components associated with service lines and home plumbing.
 We are responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 It is possible that lead levels at your home may be higher than at others because of plumbing materials used in your property.

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Infants and young children are typically more vulnerable to lead in drinking water than the general population.
 You can minimize the potential for lead exposure, when your water has been sitting for several hours, by flushing your tap for 30 seconds to 2 minutes (or until the water temperature has changed) before using water for drinking or cooking.
 If you are concerned about lead levels in your water, you may wish to have your water tested.
-Additional information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the USEPA's Safe Drinking Water Hotline 800-426-4791, or at www.epa.gov/lead or at www.epa.gov/safewater/lead.
+Additional information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the USEPA's Safe Drinking Water Hotline 800-426-4791, or at www.epa.gov/safewater/lead.